mrpejker/cardano-e2e-example/README.md

 ### PAB

-We start the nix-shell environment from the plutus-apps folder, then move to the example to get inside the `contract` folder and run `cabal build pab`.
+We start the nix-shell environment from the plutus-apps folder, then move to the example to get inside the `backend` folder and run `cabal build pab`.
 This will take some minutes the first time.
 Before running the service we need to get a [blockfrost token](https://blockfrost.dev/docs/overview/getting-started) and put it on the `blockfrost-token` file.
 Once everything is compiled we need to create